Haleem-code/RUST-JOURNEY/README.md

   - More folders to come as I progress!

 ## Why Rust? 🤔
-I'm diving into Rust to build performant and secure blockchain applications, primarily on Solana.
+I'm diving into Rust to build backend Applications, performant and secure blockchain applications, primarily on Solana.
 My goal is to master Rust fundamentals while applying them to real-world projects.

 ## Setup 🛠️
 To run the projects, navigate to the desired folder and execute: